Wide open trail corridor stretching toward the horizon under big sky, tall grass on either side

 Trail Conditions & Notes

 The trail is well-maintained and paved throughout.
-One notable descent overlooking the East Don River Trail adds a brief thrill to an otherwise flat ride — take it at your own pace, especially if conditions are wet.
-The open corridor means full sun exposure on warm days — bring sunscreen in summer.
-Wind can be a factor in either direction; riding east to west in the afternoon often means a tailwind.
+One notable descent overlooking the East Don River Trail adds a brief thrill to an otherwise flat ride.
+Take it at your own pace, especially if conditions are wet.
+The open corridor means full sun exposure on warm days.
+Bring sunscreen in summer.
+Wind can be a factor in either direction.
 The trail is quiet on weekdays and moderately busy on weekends.

 My take on this trail.